mikenguyen13/data_analysis/_book/04-basic-inference.md

 | Low          | 20      | 30      | 50    |
 | Medium       | 35      | 15      | 50    |
 | High         | 45      | 5       | 50    |

+: Marketing campaign success by income level in a contingency table

 ``` r